The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

-This additional freedom allows a new type of argument, based on the Tannakian theory of sheaf convolution developed by Kr\"{a}mer and Weissauer~\cite{KWTheta}.
+This additional freedom allows a new type of argument, based on the Tannakian theory of sheaf convolution developed by Kr\"{a}mer and Weissauer~\cite{KramerWeissauer}.
 They defined a group, the ``Tannakian monodromy group", associated to a subvariety in an abelian variety (and in fact to much more general objects).
 Its definition is subtler than the definition of the usual monodromy group, but it is a better tool to work with because it depends only on a single hypersurface in the family, whose geometry can be controlled, rather than an arbitrary family of hypersurfaces, whose geometry is far murkier.
-We prove a group-theoretic relationship between the usual monodromy group of a typical $A[\ell^n]$-eigenspace in the cohomology of a family of hypersurfaces and the Tannakian monodromy group of a typical member of the family of hypersurfaces.
+We prove a group-theoretic relationship (Theorem \ref{thm_fin_many_subtori}) between the usual monodromy group of a typical $A[\ell^n]$-eigenspace in the cohomology of a family of hypersurfaces and the Tannakian monodromy group of a typical member of the family of hypersurfaces.
 One can think of this as analogous to the relationship between the monodromy groups of the generic horizontal and vertical fibers of a family of varieties over (an open subset of) a product $X_1 \times X_2$.
-Using purely geometric arguments, we show that the Tannakian monodromy group contains a classical group, and then using this relationship, we show that the usual monodromy group does as well.
+Using purely geometric arguments involving the results of \cite{Microlocal1} and \cite{Microlocal2}, we show that the Tannakian monodromy group contains a classical group, and then using Theorem \ref{thm_fin_many_subtori}, we show that the usual monodromy group does as well.

 We believe the problem of proving big monodromy for the restriction of a local system to an arbitrary subvariety to be very difficult without this Tannakian method, but owing to its arithmetic applications, it would be very interesting to look for new examples where this can be established by a different method.
-Roughly speaking, one looks for a variety $X$ of dimension at least two and a smooth family $Y \rightarrow X$ such that for all pointed curves $(Z, z) \subseteq X$, the Zariski closure of the image of monodromy is large.
-Here ``large" means, ideally, that the Zariski closure contains a classical group, but should at least mean that the dimension of the Zariski closure is greater than some constant.
-Ideally one wants an example where nothing is known already about the integral points on $X$ - for instance $X$ should not map to the moduli space of abelian varieties or to a hyperbolic curve.
-At the very least, one should avoid trivial examples, like $X$ a product of curves and $Y$ a fiber product of families over those curves, where the monodromy over any curve is necessarily at least as large as the monodromy over one of the original families.
-If the variety $X$ has multiple natural smooth families $Y_i \rightarrow X$, it suffices to prove that for each $Z,z$ there exists one $Y_i$ with big monodromy.
+The following vague toy problem illustrates the sort of difficulty that arises.
+Suppose given a variety $X$ of dimension at least two and a smooth family $Y \rightarrow X$.
+One wants to obtain a strong lower bound, over all pointed curves $(Z, z) \subseteq X$, on the dimension of the Zariski closure of the image of monodromy